echabert/ESIPAPCpp/sessions/psychrometric_calculator.md

 according to Equation 2.
     - *GetSpecificVolume*: computing and returning the air specific volume [ in m3 / kg dry air ] according to Equation 4.

-  - The class must contain the mutator SetTemperatureAbsoluteHumidityPressure for setting the data members.
-The units of the inputs are K for temperature, kg water / kg dry air for absolute humidity and Pa for pressure.
+  - The class must contain the mutator SetTemperatureRelativeHumidityPressure for setting the data members.
+The units of the inputs are K for temperature, % for relative humidity and Pa for pressure.

 All the thermics formula can be found in this [PDF file](psychrometric_formulas.pdf).